rstrahan/aws-autoscaling-vertica/README.md

 ###4.
 Replace a DOWN node

-A DOWN node will be automatically terminated, after a configurable timeout period, and replaced by a new node which will configure itself during startup to adopt the privateIP address of the terminated DOWN node.
+A DOWN node will be automatically terminated, after a configurable timeout period, and replaced by a new node which will configure itself during startup to adopt the private IP address of the terminated DOWN node.

 Here, we see a failed node highlighted DOWN in Management Console.

 <img style="margin-left: 40px;" src="3NodeDOWN.png" alt="Node Down" height="300" width="380">

-After the timeout has elaspsed (the default is 5 minutes), the AWS EC2 instance for the DOWN node will be terminated by one of the other cluster nodes.
+After the timeout has elapsed (the default is 5 minutes), the AWS EC2 instance for the DOWN node will be terminated by one of the other cluster nodes.
 This action is logged in the table `autoscale.downNodes`

 The Auto Scaling service will then launch a new instance to restore the cluster to the desired node count.
 You can query the table `autoscale.launches` to see the updating status as the new instance is added to replace the failed one.